The Sourdough School

 Acetobacter pasteurianus (8%): Is an acetic acid producing bacteria and is one of the predominant species of bacteria found in cocoa fermentation.
 During cocoa fermentations, one of the main roles of A. pasteurianus is to kill the germ of the bean to prevent growth.
 The bacteria also alter several compounds made by other organisms and effectively alters the taste and flavour of the final product.
 It’s also fascinating to see that pasteurianus is also used in the fermentation process used to produce the traditional Japanese black rice vinegar kurozu.

 * Please note that our sourdough starters are built up, nurtured and posted out in absolute peak condition.
-This takes time and so they are posted out twice a month, on the 1st and 3rd week.
-If you choose a starter kit then the whole kit will be sent as one, so please allow up to a 2 week delay plus postage time until your kit arrives.
+This takes time and so they are posted out a few times a year.
+If you choose a starter kit then the whole kit will be sent as one.
 We refresh and pack the starter here at the school to ensure each starter is in optimal condition and at its most active.
-Your kit will be sent at the same time as the starter.

 * We suggest that when you receive your starter it is refreshed immediately.
-As you might imagine it will have been traveling for a few days and in need of feeding ASAP in accordance with the instructions on the sourdough starter refreshment record card – included in the kit.
+As you might imagine it will have been traveling for a few days and in need of feeding ASAP in accordance with the instructions on the Chocolate Sourdough Starter refreshment record card – included in the kit.

-* For best results, continue to refresh your starter using the recommended flour.
+* For best results, continue to refresh your starter using the recommended flour, or at least one that is very similar.
 Using a different flour can alter the microbial composition of the starter and may affect its level of activity.
 Failure to feed the starter with the ingredients we suggest, or at longer intervals than recommended will change the way it behaves.
-We are happy to discuss any issues but we will need to see the full refreshment schedule to do so.

 * We cannot guarantee that the starters contain the exact microbes we have listed above as microbes have a tendency to change over time.
 We can only share the information – this was the analysis at the time of testing in November 2017.